AthenZ/athenz/docs/zts_access_token_guide.md

 Access Tokens are used to authorize access to service provider resources.
-The Access Token contains the set of roles (identified in the token as scopes) a client belongs to for a specified domain.
+The Access Token contains the set of roles (identified in the token as scopes) a client belongs to for one or more specified domains.
 So, when a client wants to access a resource, this client must obtain the appropriate Access Token from ZTS and use the token in the header of the subsequent HTTP client request.
 If enabled, the service will